-Connected TV: hits and misses Bookmark has been added
+Connected TV: hits and misses has been saved

 Connected TV: hits and misses